RyanLynTwenty07/selenium3/README.md

 2. Install InteliJi

 # Configure to run scripts
-To run script for EX 1:
+1. To run script for EX 1: VietJetAir
-To run script for EX 2:
+2. To run script for EX 2: AGODA
-To run script for EX 3: LogiGear Mail
+3. To run script for EX 3: LogiGear Mail
 Please set environment variable: username ="", password =""